kelasol/javascript-the-recent-parts/4-Object_Destructuring.md

 - Be aware: very easy to forget nested defaults.
 KS recommends using a Linter and having a linting rule to remind you to put in defaults.

 ## Default Assignment Q & A
+- Interesting question about (1h57m) being specific in your default value for the would be empty array/object.
+- It's always best to put default values inline with pattern
+- If you put defaults within the array/object default, those defaults will only apply in the instance there is no array/object

 ## Parameter Objects

 ## Nested Objects & Array Destructuring